National Science Foundation

-The National Science Foundation (NSF) is an independent agency of the United States government that supports fundamental research and education in all the non-medical fields of science and engineering.
+The U.S. National Science Foundation (NSF) is an independent agency of the United States federal government that supports fundamental research and education in all the non-medical fields of science and engineering.
 Its medical counterpart is the National Institutes of Health.
-With an annual budget of about $8.3 billion (fiscal year 2020), the NSF funds approximately 25% of all federally supported basic research conducted by the United States' colleges and universities.
+With an annual budget of about $9.9 billion (fiscal year 2023), the NSF funds approximately 25% of all federally supported basic research conducted by the United States' colleges and universities.
 In some fields, such as mathematics, computer science, economics, and the social sciences, the NSF is the major source of federal backing.

-The NSF's director and deputy director are appointed by the president of the United States and confirmed by the United States Senate, whereas the 24 president-appointed members of the National Science Board (NSB) do not require Senate confirmation.
+NSF's director and deputy director are appointed by the president of the United States and confirmed by the United States Senate, whereas the 24 president-appointed members of the National Science Board (NSB) do not require U.S. Senate confirmation.
 The director and deputy director are responsible for administration, planning, budgeting and day-to-day operations of the foundation, while the NSB meets six times a year to establish its overall policies.
-The current NSF director is Sethuraman Panchanathan.

-History and mission
+History

+Founding

-The National Science Foundation (NSF) was established by the National Science Foundation Act of 1950.
+The U.S. National Science Foundation (NSF) was established by the National Science Foundation Act of 1950.
 Its stated mission is "to promote the progress of science, to advance the national health, prosperity, and welfare, and to secure the national defense."
 The NSF's scope has expanded over the years to include many areas that were not in its initial portfolio, including the social and behavioral sciences, engineering, and science and mathematics education.
 The NSF is the only U.S. federal agency with a mandate to support all non-medical fields of research.